Setsu-Adachi/whatsonnutrition/README.md

 # WhatsOnNutrition
 WhatsOn Nutrition is the ultimate nutrition app that empowers you to make informed and healthy food choices.
-Whether you're a fitness enthusiast, health-conscious individual, or just curious about what's on your plate, NutriDiscover is your go-to companion.
+Whether you're a fitness enthusiast, health-conscious individual, or just curious about what's on your plate, WhatsOnNutrition is your go-to companion.

 https://setsu-adachi.github.io/whatsonnutrition/